 You have heard the commandment that says, ‘You must not commit adultery.’[j]
 28 But I say, anyone who even looks at a woman with lust has already committed adultery with her in his heart.
 Matthew 5:27-28 (NLT)

 Just as sin originates in our heart so do our works.
 We can go to church every Sunday, volunteer at the mission, organize food drives but if we do all these things to make ourselves feel better or because we are ‘supposed to’ then we are missing the point.
 Works are not what we do but how we feel.
-We should go to church because we want to be with other like minded believers, volunteer at the mission because people there need help and organize food drives because people are hungry.
+We should go to church because we want to worship with other like-minded believers, volunteer at the mission because people there need help and organize food drives because people are hungry.

 But even if we do these things for the right reasons if we have prejudice in our hearts then our faith is still not perfect.
-Do we fear the immingrant and support the building of a wall?
+Do we fear the immigrant and support the building of a wall?
 How can we say to Latin Americans, “Jesus loves you and wants you to be a part of the Kingdom of God!
 Now get out of America”.
 The same question can be asked about Muslims and gays.
 What is the difference between telling a poor person to sit on the floor or to tell someone to get out of our country.

 If we have faith then we will realize that all people need and deserve the love of God.
 And Gods love comes through us from our faith.
 Then he added, “Now go and learn the meaning of this Scripture: ‘I want you to show mercy, not offer sacrifices.’
 For I have come to call not those who think they are righteous, but those who know they are sinners.”
 Matthew 9:13 (NLT)